shotah/forgecli/README.md

   - Give user message on how to install Java.
 - Add install call of the jar:
   - AKA command: `java -jar './fabric-installer-0.11.1.jar' client`
+- Add cli command to Enable feature from the CLI
+- Revisit Chocolatey Package, and push back to chocolatey.org